jhasselmann808/Chadarevian_2024_Neprilysin/README.md

   -   dplyr
   -   cowplot
   -   ggplot2
+  -   patchwork
+  -   data.table
+  -   glmGamPoi
+  -   ggrepel
+  -   presto
   -   jsonlite

 The analysis steps that were taken include:
   - Dataset quality control was performed on each individual sample using the process outlined in "2024_Chadarevian_NEP_Seurat_v5_QC.R" and the analysis parameters included in "XXXXXXXXX"
   - Sample merging and integration within each dataset using the relevant R scripts:
       - "2024_Chadarevian_NEP_5XfAD_Seurat_v5_Integrated.R" for the Hasselmann et al. dataset
+          - Will also require the "Hasselmann_TechnicalGenes.tsv" file
       - "2024_Chadarevian_NEP_Cancer_Seurat_v5_Integrated.R" for the Evans et al. dataset
+          - Will also require the "Evans_AdditionalDividingCells.tsv" and "Evans_TAMCells.tsv" files
       - "2024_Chadarevian_NEP_Cuprizone_Seurat_v5_Integrated.R" for the Cuprizone demyelination dataset from this paper